Up to 60% off sofas & mattresses — limited‑time deals.

 Which model felt best for long movie nights?

-Francis and Harriet were the easiest to sink into for a full-length movie.
-Francis stayed more supportive when I tried to avoid slouching, while Harriet leaned more “relaxed comfort” once the lights went down.
+Francis and Harriet were the easiest to use for a full-length movie.
+Francis stayed more supportive when we tried to avoid slouching, while Harriet leaned more relaxed once the room shifted into movie mode.

 Do Phoenix and Marilyn require extra space?